-From September 2014, all maintained primary schools will have to teach a foreign language in Key Stage 2.
+Since September 2014 all maintained primary schools have taught a foreign language in Key Stage 2.
 ‘Learning a language at this stage can make a real difference to children’s futures, and open their hearts and minds to other cultures,’ says Bernardette Holmes, chair of the primary special interest group at the Association for Language Learning.

 Linguistically, starting to learn languages early gives your child a head start.
 ‘In childhood, we’re much more attuned to different sounds, which means young learners are more able to mimic native speakers’ pronunciation,’ Bernardette explains.
 ‘They are also less inhibited than older children and are able to imitate and experiment with sounds without feeling embarrassed.
 They can make rapid progress, which could help them develop a lifelong love of languages.’

 When the Department for Education (DfE) published its draft National Curriculum, it gave schools a limited selection of languages from which to choose, but the final version of the curriculum removed the limitations so schools can teach whichever language they like.

 ‘The majority of schools will offer the language that staff feel most able to cope with,’ says John Foxwell, director of education at EMAS UK, which provides schools with language resources and sponsors the Primary Languages Classroom Awards.

 The most popular choices are French, German, Spanish and Italian – languages that many teachers have some experience of – but some schools offer less conventional options such as Mandarin Chinese, Latin or Ancient Greek or Japanese.

 In most schools, lessons will be taught by an existing member of staff who has some experience of the language on offer.
 ‘Ideally, this would be the usual class teacher, as they understand the developmental level of the learners and can link languages in with other areas of the curriculum,’ says Bernardette.